 While spending a day exploring the winding roads of Byron’s hinterland is the simplest of freedoms, there are a few key highlights worth putting on your map.
 Some can be quick pit stops, while for others it’s best to allow a full day.

-On your way down, stop in at Mavis’s Kitchen for lunch, dinner or afternoon tea out on the grass around this beautiful former dairy farm.
+Just another 30 minutes drive north, is a restaurant that serves paddock to plate style cuisine with country living flare.
+Stop in at Mavis’s Kitchen for breakfast, lunch, or dinner or afternoon tea out on the grass around this beautiful former dairy farm (check which days sittings are served on website).

 Another waterfall worth a visit is Killen Falls, accessed and viewed from a boardwalk, inland of Lennox Head.
-From here, head to to the natural tea tree lake, Lake Ainsworth, then take a wander along the expansive beach with its impressive waves before stopping in at Williams St Kitchen for some great food.
-This venue, located directly opposite the beach, has plenty of outdoor seating and a casual vibe (note that it doesn’t serve food 2:30 pm – 4 pm).
+From here, head to the natural tea tree lake, Lake Ainsworth, then take a wander along the expansive beach with its impressive waves before stopping in at Williams St Kitchen for some great food.
+This venue, located directly opposite the beach, has plenty of outdoor seating and a casual vibe for all-day breakfasts, lunches and dinners.

 Unique Markets – Food, Arts & Crafts